gvwilson/sensibleadventures/coriandel/coriandel.md

 "I know.
 But it is too late.
 The thing is here now.
 Killing her won't break its summons."

 Another week passed.
-Another goat was taken, then a beggar, and then two guardsmen were injured trying to kill it.
+Another goat was taken, then a beggar, and then two guardsmen were injured trying to dispatch it.
 I shouldn't have let it bother me, but I became terribly polite.
-The regular house staff knew nothing about what was going on, but they began tiptoeing around, afraid of my smile.
+The house staff, who knew nothing of my secret life, began to tiptoe around and scurry away whenever I smiled.
 Eventually I retreated to the upper floor to spare them.

 I kept two rooms there in Bantangui style.
 One was for entertaining lovers and other special guests.
 It was decorated with gold and jade and chalcedony, teak and exotic glass, silk and tiny flowers.
 It was small, an intimate place where people could unburden themselves.
 I heard the most mundane things there, and the most horrible.

-My other room was even smaller.
+The other room was even smaller.
 A narrow futon on slats took up half of it.
 A stool and a knee-high wall chest took most of what is left.
-The window was just a slit, too high to see through, too narrow for even a child to squeeze through.
+The window was just a slit, too high to see through, too narrow for even a Gifted monkey to squeeze through.
 I was just like the cabin I had been given on my uncle's barge when I turned fourteen.
 A cabin of my own---I had been so excited.
 It didn't have a door, of course---young women aren't allowed doors---but it meant I was special, and destined for better things than mending sails and tending chickens.

 I was there, reading and daydreaming about those simpler days, when Oë brought me word.
-The niece's young man had sworn a blood oath to kill the creature the grass thrower had summoned.
+The niece's young man had sworn a blood oath to kill the creature the Darpani had summoned.
 "Last night," Oë said.
 "I have it from a guardsman who was sent to bring his master for questioning."

 I stared at the page in front of me.
 A blood oath?
 For a moment I wondered if there might be something to the lie I had been telling Eleñima all these years.
-Could all of her wishing actually have---no. I shook my head.
-Oë and I had stewed the notion of a "slow spell" ourselves.
+Could all of her wishing actually---no.  I shook my head.
+Oë and I had cooked up the nonsense notion of a "slow spell" ourselves.
 This was just coincidence.
-It had to be.

 Still, no matter what happened next, Eleñima would expect a miracle.
 When she didn't get one, she might finally begin to doubt me.
 "Make